HarveyHunt/hash/README.md

 It's not very sane (why would a shell be creating and writing to files...?), but that was the point of the practical.

+That's also why things such as ```printf``` haven't been used - I wanted to practice with raw syscalls instead.

 ## Using

 Hash supports the following commands: